/

 This is because they have established an omnipresent brand that has consistently produced accurate information for many years.
 There really isn’t anything special about what they have done other than maintaining unwavering consistency with their messaging and brand image.

-Even if you don’t have the bandwidth write content for every healthcare topic under the sun, think about how you can be omnipresent and create content for every condition your treat.
+Even if you don’t have the bandwidth to write content for every healthcare topic under the sun, think about how you can be omnipresent and create content for every condition you treat.

 New York Presbyterian

-The New York-Presbyterian hospital has a similarly strong brand like the Mayo Clinic.
+The New York-Presbyterian Hospital has a similarly strong brand as the Mayo Clinic.
 However, rather than building their presence through SEO, they’ve leveraged social media to share captivating stories that patients and other followers are happy to share.

 Fortunately, you don’t have to have thousands of dollars to create social posts like this.
 Instead, ask doctors what some of the most heartwarming stories they have come across are.
 Then write patient stories with a simple image (which they can submit).
 If you have a little more money to invest, you can also create a video of the story.